CIS

 No. There are no registration cards, tax certificates or vouchers in new CIS.

-with your name and National Insurance number (if known), to your contractor(s).
+Instead you will receive a unique taxpayer reference number that will identify you on the HMRC system.
+You will need to give this, with your name and National Insurance number (if known), to your contractor(s).
 Factsheet CIS344, Getting paid by a contractor – advice for subcontractors tells you more about this.

 Vouchers are replaced by a monthly return which only contractors need to complete.
 Factsheet CIS346, The monthly return – advice for contractors tells you more about this.